 This course examines Greece as a place of major significance in the consciousness of Western Civilization and the social cultural forces that have shaped its artistic, intellectual and spiritual traditions in the ancient, medieval and modern eras.

-Greek II is a continuation of GREE 101, designed to develop an elementary proficiency for communicating in Greek and to intensify familiarity with the cultural values of Greek peoples.
+A continuation of GREE 101 designed to develop an elementary proficiency for communicating in Greek and to intensify familiarity with the language and culture of Greece.

-**Drury students who have completed their foreign language requirement and visiting students will take GREE 101 (Greek I) in Aegina.
+*For Drury students who have completed their foreign language requirement and visiting students, only GREE 101 (Elementary Greek 1) is required.

 Drury students who study abroad sign up for this course in order to get credit for Engaged Learning.